Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Introduction

-After pioneering suggestions by, e.g., \citet{Treves}, the way around this difficulty was explored by Makisihma et al. (2014; hereafter MEA14) in the following way.
-When an NS has $B_t \sim 10^{16}$ G, is it expected to be deformed into a prolate shape \citep{Ioka01, Ioka+Sasaki04}, to a degree of
+After pioneering works by, e.g., \citet{Treves} and \citet{Heyl02}, the way around this difficulty was explored by Makisihma et al. (2014; hereafter MEA14) in the following way.
+When an NS has $B_t \sim 10^{16}$ G, is it expected to be deformed into a prolate shape \citep{Ioka01, Cutler02,Ioka+Sasaki04}, to a degree of

-\citep{Cutler02} where $I_3$ is the moment of inertia around the NS's symmetry axis $\hat{x}_3$, and $I_1$ that around axes orthogonal to $\hat{x}_3$.
-Such an NS has a rotation period $P_{\rm rot} \equiv 2\pi I_3/L$ and a precession period $P_{\rm prec} \equiv 2\pi I_1/L$, where $\vec{L}$ is the angular momentum vector.
+where $I_3$ is the moment of inertia around the NS's symmetry axis $\hat{x}_3$, and $I_1$ that around axes orthogonal to $\hat{x}_3$.
+Under the absence of external torque, such an NS has a constant rotation period $P_{\rm rot} \equiv 2\pi I_3/L$ around $\hat{x}_3$, and a constant precession period $P_{\rm prec} \equiv 2\pi I_1/L$ around the angular momentum vector $\vec{L}$ (with $L \equiv |\vec{L}|$) which is fixed to the inertial frame.
 These two periods, which were degenerate when spherical, thus become different just by $\epsilon$.
 If $\hat{x}_3$ is tilted from $\vec{L}$ by a non-zero {\it wobbling angle} $\alpha$, the NS is said to exhibit {\it free precession}, which is the most basic behavior of a torque-free rigid body with an axial symmetry \citep{Landau+Lifshitz, Butikov06}.
 This concept should be distinguished from the more familiar {\it forced precession} driven by external torque, as seen in spinning tops.

 Suppose that a precessing NS has a radiation pattern that breaks axial symmetry around $\hat{x}_3$.
 Then, as argued by MEA14, the observed pulses will be phase-modulated at the beat period between $P_{\rm rot}$ and $P_{\rm prec}$, which is called {\it slip period} and is given as